Who We Are

 (2) To increase access to justice for low-income individuals and non-profit organizations; and

 (3) To promote a culture of pro bono in the profession.

-Each academic year, PBSC USask places law students with community-based organizations, legal clinics and public interest groups that address the access to justice crisis.
-Each project is supervised by a practicing lawyer and provides students the opportunity to apply the skills they learn in the classroom to meet legal needs identified by community partners.
+Each academic year, PBSC places law students with community-based organizations, legal clinics and public interest groups that address the access to justice crisis.
+Each project is supervised by a practicing lawyer and provides students with the opportunity to apply skills learned in the classroom to meet legal needs as identified by partners in the community.
 As much as possible students are placed with projects that conform to their interests.

 Types of projects available through PBSC:

 - Legal research and the preparation of legal memoranda